11 Ways for High Earners to Reduce Taxable Income [2023]

 If you have inherited real estate from a parent or someone else, you may not realize that you can save money on property taxes by selling the real estate quickly.
 Here’s why:

-Let’s say your parents bought a home for $200,000, and it is now worth $900,000.
+Let’s say your parents bought a home for $200,000, and it’s now worth $900,000.
 If they had sold it while they were alive, they would have paid capital gains on $700,000.
-If you hold onto the house, you will have a stepped-up tax basis of $900,000 and will be required to pay property taxes on that amount, thus significantly limiting your potential gain from the sale.
-The goal is to minimize your capital gains tax liability.
+If you hold onto the house, you’ll have a stepped-up tax basis of $900,000.
+You could sell it soon after inheriting the home and pay little to no capital gains tax.
+You should also know that you can avoid capital gains tax by rolling the income from the sale into another real estate investment within 180 days (1031 exchange).

 5. Set Up a Donor-Advised Fund